JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *A plain text with multiple valid references is available, one entry on each line*
 * Common process
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu) or the toolbar button
-    * Insert the plain text with multiple references
+    * Insert the plain text with multiple references (split them by two ;;)
-    * Press the "parse" button on the GUI (pop-up window)
+    * Press the "Add to new library" button or "Add to current library button" on the GUI (dialog window)
     * Check if the parser results are correct
     * (Change bibtex entry if needed)
-    * Accept or decline bibtex entry
-    * Repeat steps 3-6 until all entries are parsed
+    * Repeat steps 3-5 until all entries are parsed
 * Postcondition success: *The accepted entries have been successfully added to the library*
 * Postcondition failure: *Too many or too little entries or entries with wrongly parsed attributes were added to the library*